maxgerhardt/teensylc-baremetal/README.md

 Bare-Metal Teensy LC toolchain
 --------------------------------

-Type "make" to compile the sample main.cpp program.
-Next, type "make burn" to load the resulting hex file into your Teensy LC using the cli teensy loader.
-The program turns on the Teensy LC LED.
+Type "make" to compile and link the sample main.cpp program.
+"make burn" will load the resulting main.hex file into your Teensy LC using the cli teensy loader.
+The program turns on your Teensy LC LED.

-The makefile will link together all source files (.c, .S, and .cpp) found in the working directory into one hex file.
+The makefile will compile and link all source files (.c, .S, and .cpp) found in the working directory together into one hex file.
 This hex file is named after the TARGET variable given in the makefile.

 A sample main.c version of the main.cpp file in the repo